Chymyst/chymyst-core/docs/chymyst02.md

 We can now emit all `carrier` molecules and a single `accum((0, bZero))` molecule.
 Because of the guard condition, the reaction with `println()` will not run until all intermediate results have been accumulated.

-Here is the complete code for this example (see also `MapReduceSpec.scala` in the unit tests).
+Here is the complete code for this example.
-We will apply the function `f(x) = x * x` to elements of an integer array, and then compute the sum of the resulting array of squares.
+We will apply the function `f(x) = x * x` to elements of an integer array and then compute the sum of the resulting array of squares.

 ```scala
 import io.chymyst.jc._